Dustyroom/flat-kit-doc/_docs/demo-scenes.md

 # Wanderer
 *Wanderer* scene is environmental as well.

+You can see how to use [Outline image effect](/outline/), [Fog image effect](/fog) and [Light Plane shader](/light-plane) as an additional fog in this scene.

 [![](/Screenshots/Wanderer.png)](/Screenshots/Wanderer.png){: .image-fancy }

 # Blueprint Grid (Mugs)
-*Blueprint Grid (Mugs)* and *Fruit Vase* scenes are an exhibition of most sought use cases of cel / toon shading.
+*Blueprint Grid (Mugs)* is an exhibition of the most sought use cases of cel / toon shading.

 However, you can find more experimental stuff there, too.
 It has been a temptation to overpopulate the scenes with content, because while making these included materials — literally dozens of interesting by-product or work-in-progress materials showed up, but we had to discard them to keep the scenes clean.
-Blueprint Grid is a descriptive one, there is a text telling what we used to get the displayed materials.
+*Blueprint Grid* scene is a descriptive one, there is a text telling what we used to get the displayed materials.
-Fruit Vase is actually a collection of 7 scenes.
-There is one vase with fruits across all scenes and each scene is dedicated to some specific look, thus uses a different set of materials.

 [![](/Screenshots/Mugs%20-%20Scene1%20-%20OneColorVariousParameters.png)](/Screenshots/Mugs%20-%20Scene1%20-%20OneColorVariousParameters.png){: .image-fancy }